generous-folks/server-rs/README.md

 ### Go on it

-Launch your favorite web browser to the adress:
+Launch your favorite web browser on the address:
 ```
 http://127.0.0.1:7878/
 ```